Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsubsection{Idea of the proof}

-The set $U$ from the statement of Proposition~\ref{prop:immer} is a small dissipative neighborhood of~$W^u(P)$ for the field $v = v_0$.
+The set $U$ from the statement of Proposition~\ref{prop:immer} is a narrow trapping neighborhood of~$W^u(P)$ for the field $v = v_0$.
 It is a torus-without-a-disk embedded into the surface~$M$.
-We take $U$ with the field~$v$ attached to it and glue to its boundary a disk that supports a vector field with a sole repellor.
+We take $U$ with the field~$v$ attached to it and glue to the boundary of $U$ a disk that supports a vector field with a single repeller.
 This gluing gives us an embedding~$\imath_U$ of the surface~$U$ into a torus~$\TT$.
 After that we invert the direction of the vector field $(\imath_U)_*(v)$ and start modifying it outside the image~$\imath_U(U)$ in order to obtain a vector field of class~$\N$.
 Then we pushforward the rest of the family~$V$ and obtain, after the same procedure and appropriate cropping, a small family of fields of class $\N$ on the whole torus.
-Then we modify this family to make the corresponding Poincar{\'e} map depend continuously on the parameter.
+Then we modify this family to make the corresponding Poincar{\'e} map depend monotonically on the parameter.
 This latter property yields the desired facts about the bifurcation diagram.